-2.5.4 Heritage
+2.5.4 Heritage29

-- 1. respects the setting, character and appearance of State heritage places within the PDA, and does not destroy or substantially reduce the cultural heritage significance of a State heritage place - 2. promotes the historic identity of the area by showcasing heritage places within the PDA as key civic landmarks by maintaining view corridors and improving access to them - 3. provides for the conservation and adaptive re-use of heritage places within the PDA, including Boggo Road Gaol, in a way which: - a. conserves its cultural heritage significance while allowing for the functional requirements of the new use - b. maintains or enhances the historic built form character and setting within heritage places - c. does not compromise the structural integrity of heritage places including protection of the building fabric during construction, and - d. minimises or mitigates unavoidable impacts on cultural heritage significance.
+- 1. respects the setting, character and appearance of State heritage places within the PDA, and does not destroy or substantially reduce the cultural heritage significance of a State heritage place - 2. promotes the historic identity of the area by showcasing heritage places within the PDA as key civic landmarks by maintaining view corridors and improving access to them - 3. provides for the conservation and adaptive re-use of heritage places within the PDA, including Boggo Road Gaol, in a way which30: - a. conserves its cultural heritage significance31 while allowing for the functional requirements of a new use(s) - b. maintains or enhances the historic built form character and setting within heritage places - c. does not compromise the structural integrity of heritage places including protection of the building fabric during construction, and - d. minimises or mitigates unavoidable impacts on cultural heritage significance32.

-Figure 10: Boggo Road Gaol, Dutton Park (Image credit: CRRDA).
+Figure 9: Boggo Road Gaol, Dutton Park (Image credit: CRRDA).

-For guidance, refer to Schedule 4 which identifies heritage places within the Boggo Road CRR PDA.
+29 For guidance, refer to Schedule 4 which identifies heritage places within the Boggo Road CRR PDA.

-For guidance, refer to section 4.2.10 of the Implementation strategy.
+30 For guidance, refer to section 4.2.10 of the Implementation strategy.

-For guidance, refer to the Queensland Heritage Register entry for the place, in particular its statement of significance.
+31 For guidance, refer to the Queensland Heritage Register entry for the place, in particular its statement of significance.

-For guidance, refer to:
+32 For guidance, refer to: